lakshyasinghal25/Network-App-Blocking-System/README.md

 2. Inspect `phase2_application_lockdown/` for the kiosk `systemd` units and watchdog script.
 3. Review `scripts/enable_exam_mode.sh` and `scripts/disable_exam_mode.sh` for deployment & rollback.
 4. Read `docs` for more info.
+5. Also see the google doc attached in the form for detailed info about the project.

 ### Important notes
 - Designed for **Ubuntu 24.04 (Noble)** but concepts are portable to other Linux distros.